Digital Co-op Advertising Funds May Seem Uneconomical for a Vendor, but the Results Tell another Story

 According to a Manta and the LSA survey, 43% of U.S. small businesses sell national brands that potentially qualify for co-op funds.

 The secret to profitable channel marketing is knowing when to dump or tweak the marketing programs that have stopped working or have never produced optimal results.
-At this point, a channel manager should consider adapting to newer, more relevant, and proven effective marketing strategies.
+At this point, a channel manager should consider adapting newer, more relevant, and proven effective marketing strategies.

 Tactic-by-Tactic Imbalance of Co-op Spending and 2016 Effectiveness